Statistical inference on representational geometries: Results

-To test generalization to either across conditions or across subjects, we kept the other dimension constant in some of our simulations.
-In these simulations, the true variance across conditions is overestimated by bootstrap resampling of conditions (rendering the inference conservative) when we have less than about 40 conditions (Fig \ref{fig:dnn-results} a).
-The true variance across subjects is underestimated by bootstrap resampling of subjects (invalidating the inference) when we have very few subjects (Fig. \ref{fig:dnn-results} b).
-This downward bias corresponds to the $\frac{n}{n-1}$ factor between the sample variance and the unbiased estimate for the population variance and can thus easily be corrected.
-For experiments with 20 or more subjects and 40 or more conditions, the bootstrap variance estimates are fairly accurate (Fig. \ref{fig:dnn-results} a and b).
+To test generalization to either new conditions or new subjects (but not both simultaneously), we kept the other dimension constant.
+When simulating condition sampling, the true variance across conditions is accurately estimated for 40 or more conditions (Fig. \ref{fig:dnn-results}a) and is overestimated by 1-factor bootstrap resampling of conditions (rendering the inference conservative) when we have less than about 40 conditions (Fig \ref{fig:dnn-results} a).
+When simulating subject sampling, the true variance across subjects is accurately estimated for 20 or more subjects (Fig. \ref{fig:dnn-results}b) and is underestimated by 1-factor bootstrap resampling of subjects (invalidating the inference) when we have very few subjects (Fig. \ref{fig:dnn-results} b).
+This downward bias corresponds to the $\frac{n}{n-1}$ factor between the sample variance and the unbiased estimate for the population variance.
+Our implementation in the RSA toolbox uses this factor to correct the variance estimate.

-To test our novel bootstrap method to generalize to subjects and conditions simultaneously, we varied both stimuli and voxel sampling in our simulations.
-The corrected variance estimate reflects the overall variation caused by random sampling of subjects and conditions and by measurement noise much more accurately than the uncorrected estimate (Fig. \ref{fig:dnn-results} c).
-Due to the true difference in model performance these statistics are more informative than false positive rates, which remained low for this generalization as for the overall numbers mentioned above.
-Cases where a wrong model significantly outperformed the true model occurred in only 0.3 \% of simulations with the corrected two-factor bootstrap even without any multiple comparison correction.
+To test our corrected 2-factor bootstrap method's ability to generalize to new subjects and new conditions simultaneously, we simulated sampling of both conditions (stimuli) and subjects in our simulations.
+The corrected 2-factor bootstrap estimates the overall variation caused by random sampling of subjects and conditions and by measurement noise much more accurately than the naive 2-factor bootstrap (Fig. \ref{fig:dnn-results} c).
+Cases where an incorrect model (not the data-generating model) significantly outperformed the true model occurred in only 0.3\% of simulations with the corrected 2-factor bootstrap, even without any multiple-comparison correction.
+This proportion would be larger if the alternative models performed more similarly to the true model than simulated here.
+The RSA toolbox adjusts for multiple comparisons, controlling either the familywise error rate or the false-discovery rate across all pairwise model comparisons.

-Overall, we found that our two-factor bootstrap method yields accurate estimates of the variance across the simulated populations of subjects and conditions when the dataset is large enough ($\geq$ 20 subjects, $\geq$ 40 conditions) and the type of bootstrap matches the desired level of generalization.
+Overall, we found that the new more powerful corrected 2-factor bootstrap method yields accurate estimates of the variance across the simulated populations of subjects and conditions when the dataset is large enough ($\geq$ 20 subjects, $\geq$ 40 conditions) and the type of bootstrap matches the population sampling simulated (subject, condition, or both).